Graph Data Augmentation for Graph Machine Learning: A Survey: Introduction

-This paper aims to sensitize the GML community towards this growing area of work, when data augmentation has already drawn much attention in CV and NLP.
-As interest and work on this topic continue to increase, this is an opportune time for a paper of our kind to (i) give a bird's eye view of existing GDA techniques, and (ii) identify key challenges to effectively motivate and orient interest in this area.
-To the best of our knowledge, this is the first comprehensive survey on the topic of graph data augmentation.
-We hope this survey can serve as a guide for researchers and practitioners who are new to or interested in studying this topic.
+This paper aims to sensitize the GML community towards this growing area of work, as DA has already drawn much attention in CV and NLP~\cite{cubuk2019autoaugment,feng2021survey}.
+As interest and work on this topic continue to increase, this is an opportune time for a comprehensive work to (i) introduce background and motivation of GDA, (ii) give a bird's-eye view of existing GDA techniques under different taxonomies, (iii) introduce representative GDA techniques with their usage and applications, and (iv) identify key challenges to effectively motivate and orient interest in this area.
+We hope this survey can serve as a guide for researchers and practitioners who are new to or interested in studying this topic, and also inspire future research in this area.

-This paper is structured as follows. \cref{sec:background} gives background on GNNs and data augmentation.
-It categorizes GDA techniques based on their modified components of graph data. \cref{sec:gda-sl} describes GDA techniques for (semi-)supervised GML -- which we separate by the task levels: node-level tasks (\cref{sec:sl-node}), graph-level tasks (\cref{sec:sl-graph}), and edge-level tasks (\cref{sec:sl-edge}). \cref{sec:gda-ssl} introduces GDA techniques that are used with self-supervised learning objectives, i.e., contrastive learning (\cref{sec:ssl-contrast}) and consistency learning (\cref{sec:ssl-consistent}).
-Within these subsections, we introduce the GDA techniques grouping by their methodologies.
+The text is structured as follows: \cref{sec:background} gives background and motivation on GNNs and GDA.
+It defines GDA and motivates its use in GML tasks. \cref{sec:taxonomy} categorizes GDA techniques based on three different taxonomies: the operated graph data, the downstream tasks, and whether the method involves learning. \cref{sec:simpleaug} describes rule-based GDA techniques for GML -- which we partition into Data Removal (\cref{sec:dataremove}), Data Addition (\cref{sec:dataadd}), and Data Manipulation (\cref{sec:datamani}) focuses.
+Similarly, \cref{sec:learnedaug} introduces learned GDA techniques, which are further categorized by their methodologies: Graph Structure Learning (\cref{sec:gsl}), Graph Adversarial Training (\cref{sec:adv}), Graph Rationalization (\cref{sec:rat}), and Automated Augmentation (\cref{sec:autoaug}). \cref{sec:application} introduces GDA techniques that are used under three different self-supervised learning objectives: Contrastive Learning (\cref{sec:contrastive}), Non-contrastive Learning (\cref{sec:noncontrastive}), and Consistency Training (\cref{sec:consistent}).
 Finally, \cref{sec:future} discusses challenges and future directions for GDA.